NikolayRag/typeTodo/README.rst

        Repository can be **public** or **personal**.

 * public repository
-       - is created new at first run or can be recreated new using *TypeTodo: Reset Global config* Sublime command.
+       - is created at first run or can be recreated using *TypeTodo: Reset Global config* Sublime command.
 It is free to read and write by everyone who knows it's name.
        - public repository is accessible at http://typetodo.com/[repname] where [repname] looks like *~exwvpaytkfs6*
 * personal repository
        - have same name as registered user.
 It is readable by everyone (yet) but can be written only when username/pass is provided.